 Or, are you traveling to New York for work or vacation?
-Perhaps you just got into town, or have some time before a flight, and want to explore the neighborhoods and sights without extra things weighing you down.
-No matter the scenario, you can safely store your luggage in New York City with Bounce.
+Perhaps you just got into town through Grand Central Terminal, or have some time before a flight, and want to explore the neighborhoods and sights without extra things weighing you down.
+No matter the scenario, you can safely store your luggage in convenient locations around New York City with Bounce.

 NYC is one of the world's most coveted places to live and visit.
 As "The City That Never Sleeps," infinite options abound around the clock for people of all ages and from all walks of life.
 Whether you're looking to get out of the city center for a hike or find some free things to do in NYC, whether you're having a romantic weekend away or you're taking the kids out for the day, there's truly something for everyone to take part in and enjoy in the Big Apple.
 If you're visiting in the Fall, be sure to check out our guide to Autumn in NYC for more ideas.

 While the thought of museums might seem boring or stuffy to some, the ones on offer in NYC are in a league of their own.
-New York City museums are among the cream of the crop globally, housing some of the world's greatest pieces of art, history, and science.
+NYC museums are among the cream of the crop globally, housing some of the world's greatest pieces of art, history, and science.
 Here are a few of the best, or check out our guide to museums in NYC for more detail.

-Metropolitan Museum of Art: This Upper East Side museum is arguably the grandest of them all.
-Its collection boasts a whopping two-million pieces spanning 5,000 years.
+This Upper East Side museum is arguably the grandest of them all.
+Its collection boasts a whopping two million pieces spanning 5,000 years.
 From ancient artifacts to contemporary treasures, the Met truly covers every base.
 Bonus: New York residents can visit for free or opt to give a small donation.
 (Bag-check policy: You can leave your coat, umbrella, and small backpack at the Met's coat check.
 However, luggage and large backpacks aren't permitted inside the museum.
 Drop off your larger items with a Bounce partner nearby for New York luggage storage on the Upper East Side.)

 A trip to NYC wouldn't be complete without some retail therapy.
 If you can't find what you're looking for in New York, chances are you won't find it anywhere else.
 Whether you're searching for designer digs that'll cost what some people pay in rent, some simple cost-friendly basics, or a one-of-a-kind vintage piece, NYC stores have it all.
 Explore our complete guide to shopping in NYC and take a look at some of the highlights below - don't forget that you can store your bags in one of our convenient luggage storage locations while you stop for some lunch or head out for dinner!

-Vintage and boutiques: If vintage merchants and smaller boutiques are more up your alley, take your time walking past the storefronts of intimate shops on the Lower East Side, West Village, and Tribeca.
+If vintage merchants and smaller boutiques are more up your alleys, take your time walking past the storefronts of intimate shops on the Lower East Side, West Village, and Tribeca.
 (FYI: The latter two neighborhoods will likely have higher price points.)

 New York City is a gourmand's playground.
 The city boasts any and every kind of cuisine you can imagine, whether it's served at a Michelin-star chef's restaurant or out of a modest food truck.
 From all-American eats like burgers and fries or steak and potatoes; to Korean-Mexican fusion; to hundreds of native offers across the enclaves of Chinatown, Little Italy, and the like; if you crave it, you can have it.
 Here's a modest roundup of popular foodie options in NYC:

-Smorgasburg: Smorgasburg is a trendy pop-up food market with dozens of vendors offering delectable craft bites.
+Smorgasburg is a trendy pop-up food market with dozens of vendors offering delectable craft bites.
 It takes place indoors alongside Brooklyn Flea in winter and at Williamsburg's East River State Park in summer.
 If you want to make the most of everything NYC's street food scene has available, this is one of the best options for you.

-Brunch: Brunch is a weekend staple that many New Yorkers live for; after all, what's better than great food and daytime drinks with friends?
+Brunch in NYC is a weekend staple that many New Yorkers live for; after all, what's better than great food and daytime drinks with friends?
 Popular Downtown options include Sadelle's in Soho, plus Jack's Wife Freda, Sant Ambroeus, Bar Pitti in the West Village.